 Wordfence is the right tool for those who take their website protection seriously.
 The free version is all you need and the pro version is not for you if you wanted a simple product that works out of the box.

 There is a free version.
-Pricing starts at $8.25 per month for premium.
+Pricing starts at $119 per year.

 8. Hide My WP

 Hide My WP is one of the best WordPress security plugins in the CodeCanyon marketplace with 30k+ downloads.
 It prevents attacks from hackers by hiding the fact that your website is on a WordPress platform.
 It also hides theme details, changes the WP-Admin URL and some other neat tricks.